I guess it just takes longer to go through a metropolitan system.

 One of the greatest joys in life, along with writing a piece ya think is actually worth a shit, is coming home with a load of books, stack em by the bed, get a cold beer and plow through.

 Could've proved everybody wrong.

 Note on the Text

-which is composed of 62 poems assembled while cleaning out personal email ahead of a swift termination date at an old job.
+This poem comes from Correspondences, which is composed of 62 poems assembled while cleaning out personal email ahead of a swift termination date at an old job.
 It took 11 hours and 46 minutes.
 I don’t know why I timed it.
 I was thinking about my time there as congealed labor, though I didn’t do much of anything for 20 hours a week in my hidden cubicle.
 All lines are written by correspondents to me (and so “found”in a specific sense, perhaps “addressed”would be a better term).
 I normalized the punctuation and capitalization a bit for consistency of a sort.
 Only one line was taken from any given email.
 Many poets’prose is poached here, but none of the Atlanta group (where I would read this material as soon as it was written).

 Post a Comment